Jason-Whitmore/jpf/docs/Examples.md

 ### nncomplex

-In this example, an overly complex neural network will be constructed in order to demonstrate the computation graph model implementation of neural networks.
+In this example, an overly complex neural network will be constructed in order to demonstrate the computation graph implementation.
 This complex neural network will feature multiple input and output layers.
-Between the input and output layers will be a complex network of layers connect to each other which forms the core of the neural network:
+Between the input and output layers is a complex network of layers connected to each other which forms the core of the neural network:

 ![Complex neural network diagram](images/nn_complex.png)

-This structure also demonstrates the usage of Add layers, which can accept outputs from multiple input layers and outputs a single vector.
+This structure also demonstrates the use of Add layers, which can accept outputs from multiple input layers and outputs a single vector.

-The neural network will then be trained on a dummy data set to check that learning does occur (albeit overfitting).
+The neural network will then be trained on a dummy dataset to check that learning does occur (albeit overfitting to the dataset).
 The neural network will then be saved to disk and loaded back into memory to check if that functionality works.

 Program output: